San Joaquin Regional Transit District

-San Joaquin RTD operates 30 local fixed routes to the Stockton metropolitan area, including four Metro Express routes, RTD’s Bus Rapid Transit service.
-San Joaquin Regional Transit also operates seven Metro Hopper routes that provide fixed route and complimentary deviations for ADA certified passengers, five County Hopper routes that travel to neighboring cities in San Joaquin County.
+San Joaquin RTD operates 26 local fixed routes to the Stockton metropolitan area, including five BRT Express routes, RTD’s Bus Rapid Transit service.
+San Joaquin RTD also operates seven Metro Hopper routes that provide fixed route and complimentary deviations for ADA certified passengers and five County Hopper routes that travel to neighboring cities in San Joaquin County.
 County Hoppers, like Metro Hoppers are fixed routes with complimentary deviations for ADA certified passengers.
 Finally, they operate Commuter services includes two routes that serve Sacramento and the East Bay (Dublin/Pleasanton’s BART station), with subscription service available for commuters.

 History

 In 1963, legislative groundwork began for the establishment of a public transit special district in Stockton, and in 1965, the Stockton Metropolitan Transit District (SMTD) began providing service for the residents of Stockton.
 In late 1979, SMTD moved operations from Grant and Channel Streets to its current Lindsay Street facility.
 In 1985, SMTD adopted the nickname “SMART.”
 In 1990, SMART began providing fully accessible fixed route and Dial-A-Ride services for the elderly and persons with disabilities under the Americans with Disabilities Act (ADA) of 1990.

 In 1994, enabling legislation expanded SMART’s service area to the San Joaquin County border, bringing with it a name change to reflect its expansion – San Joaquin Regional Transit District, or SJRTD for short.
 That same year, SJRTD expanded its Interregional Commuter service to offer additional routes to commuters traveling to the Bay Area and Sacramento.
 In 2004, SJRTD adopted “San Joaquin RTD” as its new corporate identity and developed a new logo.
 That same year, RTD introduced low-emission diesel-electric hybrid buses via its “Flower Bus,” with a full-wrap sunflower display designed to complement the slogan “A Breath of Fresh Air.”
 At the end of 2006, RTD opened the Downtown Transit Center for the public, with a floor for employee offices.
 In 2017, by converting its route 44 to electric buses, RTD became the first transit agency in the United States to operate a fully electric BRT route.